CXwudi/modern-gradle-template/README.md

 ## I want to use this template

-Thanks for considering my template, simply just delete the three main subproject `sample-java-lib`, `sample-kotlin-app` and `sample-kotlin-spring-app`.
+Thanks for considering my template 🙂

 Modify the `rootProject.name` in [`settings.gradle.kts`](settings.gradle.kts)
 and modify the group name of the `version-constraints` module in [`gradle/platform/version-constarins/build.gradle.kts`](gradle/platform/version-constraints/build.gradle.kts) as well as the reference to group name in [`gradle/plugins/root/src/main/kotlin/my.jvm-root.gradle.kts`](gradle/plugins/root/src/main/kotlin/my.jvm-root.gradle.kts)

+Now you can just delete the three main subproject `sample-java-lib`, `sample-kotlin-app` and `sample-kotlin-spring-app`, and add your own main project 😉